dutchaug/beginners-workshop/lesson05/README.md

 ```
 > The `android:scaleType="centerCrop"` attribute says to center the image and _crop_ it so it nicely fits the whole area.

 Okay, now we need to somehow bind the `imageResource` field to the image resource of a given **Animal** object.
-We cannot add an animal object as an extra argument to the **onCreate** method, since this is a standard lifecycle method, which is used by the Android system.
-To add arguments to a fragment we must construct a new **Bundle** (A **Bundle** is a data object which holds a mapping of key-value pairs.) and add it with the `setArguments(Bundle args)` method.
-A commonly used method for such a construct is to create a `newInstance` method with the arguments you need for initialization, an animal object in our case:
+We cannot add an animal object as an extra argument directly to the **onCreate** method.
+This is a standard lifecycle method, which is used by the Android system.
+To add custom arguments to a fragment we must construct a new **Bundle** (A **Bundle** is a data object which holds a mapping of key-value pairs.) and add it with the `setArguments(Bundle args)` method.
+A commonly used method for such a construct is to create a `newInstance` method with the arguments you need for initialization, an animal object will do in our case:

 ```java
     public static AnimalFragment newInstance(Animal animal) {